Marty Rhone: 1978–1986: London and Sydney

-1987-2006 : business manager
+1987–2006: Business manager

 In 1987 Rhone became a business manager for a trio of brothers, the Australian boxers: Dean, Guy and Troy Waters.
 In May 1988 Festival Records issued a ten-volume album series, Festival File, including Village Tapestry: The Festival File Volume 9 by Marty Rhone and The Soul Agents.
 Stuart Coupe reviewed the collection for The Canberra Times, "Never a big pop star, Marty Rhone will be remembered for a number of outstanding singles, a number of which were very advanced in style and production".

 In December 1988 Rhone organised the "Battle on the Beach" for January 1989 with Dean Waters, as Australian heavyweight champion, to fight New Zealand's title holder; and Guy, who had been stripped of his Australian light heavyweight title, due to fight another New Zealand champion.
 Meanwhile, Troy was waiting for an opportunity at the world IBF junior middleweight title in February.
 From October 1988 to March 1993 Rhone promoted at least 16 boxing events.
 However, by August 1990 the Waters brothers had walked out, he complained "I've made a three-year investment in three fighters and they want to leave when two are on the brink of world titles ...
 I will demand substantial compensation in court and a seven-figure sum is a possibility".

-2007-present: infrequent performances
+2007–present: Infrequent performances

 Commencing in 2007, Rhone has performed a repertoire of tracks by Cliff Richard; a gig at the Crown Casino, Melbourne, in late 2008 was filmed and broadcast in February the next year as Marty Rhone: A Tribute to Cliff Richard and The Shadows.

-In 2009 he worked with fellow local artists, Ray Burgess, Tommy Emmanuel, John St Peeters and John "Swanee" Swan to release a single, "Legends of the Southern Land".
-From April to July 2009 he continued the Richard tributes with The Dream Tour, which had Dean Bourne as US singer Roy Orbison; An album titled Born to Rock was released digitally in May 2010.
+From April to July 2009, he continued the Richard tributes with The Dream Tour, which had Dean Bourne as US singer Roy Orbison; An album titled Born to Rock was released digitally in May 2010.

 In May 2011 on the Cliff & Dusty presentation he performed with Sheena Crouch as UK pop singer Dusty Springfield; and in June 2012 with his own "musical theatre fantasy" covering Richard's and The Beatles' material in Cliff Joins The Beatles.

+In 2013, he worked with fellow local artists, Ray Burgess, Tommy Emmanuel, John St Peeters and John "Swanee" Swan to release a single, "Legends of the Southern Land".

 In August 2016, Rhone released 50th Anniversary Album, a career spanning compilation album.

 In March 2017, Rhone released a new single titled "Graceland on the Line", commemorating 40 years since the death of Elvis Presley.

+Rhone voices Tarman in Hideo Kojima's 2025 video game Death Stranding 2: On the Beach.

 Personal life

-In January 1976 Marty Rhone married Rosa Merola; the couple have two sons.
+In January 1976, Marty Rhone married Rosa Merola; the couple have two sons.